IMED4221 Integrated Medical Practice 1

 - The Doctor of Medicine course is based around six themes of professional, leader, advocate, clinician, educator and scholar.
 This unit provides teaching in all of these themes within the clinical attachments and related teaching in Year 2, Semester 2 of the course.
 This includes clinical placements in surgery, psychiatry, internal medicine and geriatrics/rheumatology.
 A longitudinal attachment in general practice occurs in parallel with the other clinical rotations.
 Students undertake clinical care of patients under the supervision of experienced clinicians in a real clinical environment including ward rounds, operating theatre experience, outpatient clinics, community practices and other clinical encounters.
 Students engage in small group learning sessions to discuss evidence-based practice in related clinical disciplines in hospital and community health contexts.
 Students are expected to apply the knowledge, skills and professional attitudes gained in context within these clinical rotations.

-- Typically this unit is assessed in the following ways: (1) in-training assessment during clinical attachments, including assignments, workbooks, structured clinical assessments, case presentations; (2) end-of-semester OSCE and written examination; and (3) professional behaviour and attendance assessment.
+- Typically this unit is assessed in the following ways: (1) in-training assessment during clinical attachments, including assignments, workbooks, structured clinical assessments, case presentations; (2) end-of-semester written examination; (3) end-of-semester OSCE; and (4) professional behaviour and attendance assessment (PBA).
 Further information is available in the unit outline.

 Supplementary assessment is available for those students who obtain a mark of 40 to 49 inclusive in this unit.

 - Unit rules

 - IMED4211 Systems-based Learning 2 needs to be passed